efreakiel/chatgpt-chrome-translate-plugin/README.md

 ![config the proxy](/images/free-proxy.png)

 ## Webhook URL Setting
-The Webhook URL if set will receive the following POST variables: originalText, translatedText, targetLanguage
+The Webhook URL if set will receive the following JSON variables: originalText, translatedText, targetLanguage

 (**Attention** Wen can't guarantee the stability of this free proxy, if it doesn't work, you can try to use a VPN tool to access ChatGPT.)